redis-developer/basic-redis-shopping-chart-nodejs/README.md

 ## Technical Stack

-- Frontend - NodeJS
+- Frontend - Express, Vue.js
-- Backend - Redis(RedisJSON)
+- Backend - NodeJS, Redis(RedisJSON)

 This shopping cart is using Redis and RedisJSON module functionalities, allowing you to save JSON as keys using methods like json_get and json_set.